vuepress/core/docs/advanced/architecture.md

 The above figure shows a brief overview of the VuePress architecture:

-- Node App will generate temp files, including the layouts, pages, routes, etc.
+- Node App will generate temp files, including the pages, routes, etc.
 - Bundler will handle Client App together with the temp files, just like a common Vue SPA.

 As a developer, you must be aware of that VuePress has two main parts: **Node App** and **Client App**, which is important when developing plugins and themes:

 - The entry file of a plugin or a theme will be loaded in Node App.
 - Client files will be loaded in Client App, which will be handled by bundler.
-For example, layouts, components, app setup files, app enhance files, etc.
+For example, components, client config files, etc.

 ## Core Process and Hooks